commercialhaskell/stack/doc/commands/build_command.md

 Default: Disabled

-Set the flag to build project packages with flags to generate Haddock documentation suitable for upload to Hackage.
-The form of the Haddock documentation generated for other packages is unaffected.
+When building Haddock documentation (see the [`--[no-]haddock`](#-no-haddock-flag) flag), set the flag to build project packages with flags to generate documentation suitable for upload to Hackage.
+The form of the documentation generated for other packages is unaffected.

 For each project package, the generated Haddock documentation files are in directory `doc\html\<package_version>-docs\`, relative to Stack's dist work